- Visiting Chesapeake?

 There are safer alternatives to using fireworks on the Fourth of July.
 Public fireworks displays can be the safest and smartest, and are often the most economical, fireworks alternative.
 The City of Chesapeake hosts a free public fireworks display every Fourth of July.

-Do the dangers and risks associated with fireworks, nearly all types of fireworks are illegal in the City of Chesapeake.
+Due to the dangers and risks associated with fireworks, nearly all types of fireworks are illegal in the City of Chesapeake.
 For more information about fireworks facts, safety tips, as well as fireworks laws, please contact the Chesapeake Fire Prevention Division at 757-382-6566

 The Chesapeake Fire Department wishes you a Safe and Happy Fourth!